 Instagram Reels sounds are snippets of songs or audio clips from other creators’ videos.
 When they gain popularity, they can help you get more views if you add them to your Reels.
 This is because users often search by sounds and because, quite frankly, the aforementioned algorithm seems to like it.

 The best way to find trending audio on Instagram is to use the platform and take note of which sounds you’re seeing pop up more than others.

 When you scroll through Reels, make note of any sounds that have an arrow next to the name of the sound.
 The arrow indicates that they’re trending.
-It can be tough to find sounds after you’ve already excited a Reel, so make sure to save them and use them later.
+It can be tough to find sounds after you’ve already exited a Reel, so make sure to save or download them and use them later.